void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 internally (sadly, they no longer do).
 I had a lot more free time then, and Void was a lot less stressful to work on.

-xtraeme is a talented C developer, there is no denying this and I respect his work on XBPS.
-It is certainly not without bugs, but no-one's code is.
+xtraeme is a talented C developer; there is no denying this, and I respect their work on XBPS.
+It is certainly not without bugs, but no one's code is.
 I am personally upset that this is how this had to end.
-I expected at some point xtraeme would part ways with the project as his goals and those of the project have diverged.
-I am upset that he felt the need to take out his frustration on contributors and maintainers, and that is why the decision was made to ban him from the organization.
+I expected at some point xtraeme would part ways with the project, as their goals and those of the project have diverged.
+I am upset that they felt the need to take out their frustration on contributors and maintainers, and that is why the decision was made to ban them from the organization.